Monday, December 4, 2023

 OPTIONAL - Fresh Croutons

 1. Render the lardons in a large soup pot (it makes lots of soup) until lightly brown and crispy.
 Remove all but 1 Tbsp of fat and add the olive oil.
+This is to increase heart-healthy practices.
+If it isn't a concern for you, keep the bacon fat and never mind the rest.

 3. Stir in the tomatoes and cook until they start to release their juices.
+If using canned tomato, cook until they start to break down.

 6. The soup should be thick and creamy; if too thick, thin with water until you get the consistency you want.